RahmanKM/neocortexapi/source/MySEProject/sdr-to-bitmap.md

 ```

 Bitmap Visualization Outcomes
-The DrawBitmap method is instrumental in converting SDRs into insightful bitmap images, with active bits represented in Dark Orange and inactive bits in Yellow.
+The DrawBitmap method is instrumental in converting SDRs into insightful bitmap images, with active bits and inactive bits.
 The method parameters set the bitmap's height and width to 1024 pixels, ensuring a detailed and clear visual output.
 Each bitmap image is saved with a corresponding index value in the top left corner, facilitating easy identification.

 The generated bitmap are as follows: